learning-zone/javascript-basics/README.md

 three = 3
 ```
 **Attributes of a JavaScript object are also keys**
-What is specific to objects in JavaScript is that attributes are also keys as we shall see in the demonstration.
-Thus, the same array can be created more simply:
 ```javascript
 var oa = new Object();
 oa.one = 1;